CrunchyData/pgmonitor/hugo/content/grafana/_index.md

 #### With RPM Packages

 There are RPM packages available to [Crunchy Data](https://www.crunchydata.com) customers through the [Crunchy Customer Portal](https://access.crunchydata.com/).
+To access the pgMonitor packages, please follow the same instructions for setting up access to the Crunchy Postgres packages.

 If you install the below available packages with RPM, you can continue reading at the [Setup](#setup) section.